 No one has ever had Covid-19 before, so no one is immune to it.
 Until a significant number of people have had it, recovered, and developed immunity, it will continue to spread extremely fast.
-The greatest disaster would be if too many people have complications in the same week and there is no way to provide care for all of them.
-Imagine choosing who gets the oxygen?

 No other diseases chose to take a break during this pandemic.
 Diabetes, heart disease, and abdominal pain will still occur, and we want to be there for you.
 For your safety and convenience, we are serving most patients, whenever possible, by Telemedicine.
 We will file your Telemedicine visit with your insurance, and your copays or deductibles will still apply.

 By now you’ve heard news of possible treatments.
 Chloroquine or Hydroxychloroquine are being studied and show some promise in small trials on a handful of people.
 These meds are not approved yet and are far from proven.
 But most relevant, they aren’t even available.
 No pharmacies have any left so we cannot prescribe these medications.
 We can’t get them either.
 And there may be better options on the way, with some anti-viral meds being studied.